datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 ## Making the script into a program

 We had to type `bash` because we needed to tell the computer what program to use to run this script.
 Instead, we can turn this script into its own program.
-We need to tell it that it's a program by making it executable.
+We need to tell the computer that this script is a program by making the script file executable.
 We can do this by changing the file permissions.
 We talked about permissions in [an earlier episode](http://www.datacarpentry.org/shell-genomics/03-working-with-files/).

 First, let's look at the current permissions.